zsparal/api-documentation/source/migrating-v1-to-v2.rst

 Changes in error reporting
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
+In general, error reporting has been improved to help you resolve any implementation errors as fast as possible.

 The HAL specification has been adopted for error reporting as well.
 The difference between ``v1`` and ``v2`` is best explained using an example.